History and Culture of Amateur Theatre in Australia

 Examples of theatre undertaken by Participants

-A Collaborative Project by Robyn Roylance and Red Thread Stories, at the Queensland Theatre Company's Rehearsal Rooms, Brisbane
+A collaborative project by Robyn Roylance and Red Thread Stories, at the Queensland Theatre Company's Rehearsal Rooms, Brisbane

 Musical Work by Anne Roylance and Sharonlee Martin